 NOTES AND INFO

 Fall 2014 Europe dates:

 featuring Michael Moore (clarinet), Sara Schoenbeck (bassoon), Pascal Niggenkemper (bass)

-Second album, recorded live at Vancouver Jazz Festival, coming on Songlines spring 2015.
+Second album, recorded live at Vancouver Jazz Festival, coming on Songlines March 2015.

 Summer 2014 Canadian/American jazz festival performances featuring Michael Moore (clarinet), Sara Schoenbeck (bassoon), Mark Dresser (bass) went great.

 See tour page, past dates, for specifics.
 See news page, items marked with Golden State tag, for performance reviews.

 Eponymous debut album released in 2013 on Songlines.
 Links to press, numerous best of 2013 lists on news page under Golden State tag.

 Metaljazz review of Golden State’s first concert (Los Angeles, Blue Whale, November 15, 2012) here.

 El Intruso review (in Spanish) of Golden State’s first concert (Los Angeles, Blue Whale, November 15, 2012) here.